 Dr. Kimberly Jones – Washtenaw Community College

 Melissa Kiesewetter is the Tribal Liaison/Native American Specialist and a Civil Rights Specialist with the Michigan Department of Civil Rights (MDCR).

 Prior to joining MDCR in 2010, Melissa was the Education Director for the Little Traverse Bay Bands of Odawa Indians.
 Her professional experience has focused primarily on educational administration, student development, community outreach, advocacy and working with at-risk, under-represented and marginalized populations.

 Melissa received her Bachelor’s degree in English from Illinois State University and her Master’s Degree in Student Affairs Administration from Michigan State University.
 She has worked at several higher education institutions, including Illinois State University and Albion College.

 As the Tribal Liaison/Native American Specialist, Melissa administers the Michigan Indian Tuition Waiver program, serves as the Tribal Liaison for the department nurturing relationships with Michigan’s twelve federally recognized tribes and as the liaison to the Michigan Department of Education, assists the department with various education related projects, and is also a partner in the implementation of the department’s diversity, inclusion and equity efforts.
 Melissa also serves as a board member with the Native American Heritage Fund and as a member of the Michigan College Access Network Alliance.

-Dr. Venessa Keelser – Michigan Dept. of Education
+Dr. Venessa Keesler – Michigan Dept. of Education

 Marsha A. Lewis – Detroit Public Schools Community District